flipperdevices/flipperzero-firmware/common/README.md

 ## app_menu_i.h

 This is the private header for the `app_menu` component.
-It is included by `app_menu.h` and should not be included by any other files.
+It is included by `app_menu.c` and should not be included by any other files.

 This file defines the AppMenu structure.
 It is a specializations of the `submenu` component, and is used to display the main menu of the application.